A Startup's Guide to Brand Management

 Monitor Outside Influences

 We touched on monitoring your brand reputation online, but what does that mean?
-It means that while you can't control what people say about you, you can respond and mitigate any negative press you're getting.
+This monitoring means that while you can't control what people say about you, you can respond and mitigate any negative press you're getting.

 This includes “social listening," which means using your social network profile to watch for people talking about your company.
 Find a positive conversation and get in there, thanking folks for using your widget, offering exclusives for followers, and generally being awesome.
 You can take those casual fans and convert them into diehard brand advocates.